sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-design-iflow/cp-starter-integration-cpi-design-iflow.md

 ---
 title: Design and Test Your First Integration Flow
-description: Design an integration flow to integrate an online webshop that exposes data via OData service, and test it using Postman client.
+description: Design an integration flow to integrate an online webshop that exposes data via OData service and fetch the product details.
+Your request will be sent via Postman client.
 auto_validation: true
 time: 15
 tags: [ tutorial>beginner, products>sap-cloud-platform, products>sap-cloud-platform-connectivity, products>sap-cloud-platform-for-the-cloud-foundry-environment]